 - using mild soap and warm water to rinse away any toxins left on the skin

-- putting on clean clothes after a bath to avoid additional environmental toxins
+- wearing clean clothes after a bath to avoid additional environmental toxins

 Baking soda baths are typically safe, but consuming too much baking soda can raise levels of both sodium and bicarbonate.